CIDARLAB/owl/README.md

 In order to run Owl locally, you will need to install the following dependencies:

  - **Node.js** ([link](https://nodejs.org/en/)).
 Specify the PATH.
+ To start, run in the terminal:
+ `node server.js`
+ or
+ `nodemon server.js` if you are using npm module "nodemon"

  - **Elasticsearch** ([link](https://www.elastic.co/downloads/elasticsearch)).
 Run via terminal/cmd.